 The title of your project and a brief 200-250 word description of the completed project.
 The description should include sufficient detail to be of general interest to a broad readership including scientists and non-specialists.
 Please also try to include 1-2 graphical images (minimum 75dpi).
 NB: Authors should NOT include sensitive material or data that they do not want disclosed at this time.

-Videos over traditional teaching techniques: time to set a new standard in the undergraduate histology curriculum?
+Videos as an adjunct to traditional teaching

 The delivery of medical education is changing in modern curriculums with less time being assigned to the basic sciences.
 Histology still remains a fundamental topic in medical education and various online tools, such as virtual microscopy and multimedia resources, have been introduced to support curriculum changes.
 Our study aimed to examine the impact of different educational video formats on student learning.